ibexa/documentation-developer/docs/cookbook/setting_up_amazon_aws_s3_clustering.md

         default:
             io:
                 binarydata_handler: aws_s3
-                # Also remember to use DFS for metadata_handler to avoid expesive lookups to S3 (See Clustering guide)
+                # Also remember to use DFS for metadata_handler to avoid expensive lookups to S3 (see Clustering guide)
                 # metadata_handler: dfs
 ```